Grimsby Peach Kings: History

-In 1939-40, the Peach Kings won the OHA Jr. C Final.
-Featuring Ralph Reid, son of Harry 'Pud' Reid who was captain of the 1925 team, Mush Miller and Red Mason, the Peach Kings defeated Bolton to face Markham in the provincial final.
+In 1939-40, the Peach Kings won the OHA Jr. C final.
+Featuring Ralph Reid, Mush Miller, and Red Mason, the Peach Kings defeated Bolton to face Markham in the provincial final.
 Games were held in Grimsby and the famed Maple Leaf Gardens.
-They brought home a second provincial championship and won the Clarence Schmalz Cup (however it was yet to be named that).
+They brought home a second provincial championship and won the Clarence Schmalz Cup (though it was yet to be named that).

 Returning to Intermediate hockey after World War II, the Peach Kings had more good years.
 They won their local Fruitbelt League in 1946 and 1947, but lost to Owen Sound in the OHA playoffs in 1946.
-In 1947, they made it to the OHA finals to play the Markham Millionaires in a best of 5 series.
+In 1947, they made it to the OHA finals to play the Markham Millionaires in a best of five series.
 With the Peach Kings leading the series 2-1, the series shifted to Grimsby ice.
-Fans lined up all afternoon to get into the tiny arena, and eventually over 2000 packed the rink to watch a 3-3 tie after 60 minutes.
+Fans lined up all afternoon to get into the tiny arena, and eventually over 2,000 packed the rink to watch a 3-3 tie after 60 minutes.
 The 10-minute overtime period was not sudden death like it is today, and Markham scored early.
-But with less than 2 minutes remaining, Grimsby rookie Barry Blanchard wound up behind his own net, carried the puck down the ice, and dropped it to Norman Warner who evened the score.
-Then with 39 seconds remaining, William Hutchison put the puck past the Markham goalie to win the Provincial Championship.
-Ralph Reid was the captain of the 1947 champions and he is the son of Harry 'Pud' Reid who was the captain of the 1925 Intermediate champions.
+With less than 2 minutes remaining, Grimsby rookie Barry Blanchard wound up behind his own net, carried the puck down the ice, and dropped it to Norman Warner who evened the score.
+With 39 seconds remaining, William Hutchison put the puck past the Markham goalie to win the Provincial Championship.
+Ralph Reid was the captain of the 1947 champions; he is the son of Harry 'Pud' Reid, the captain of the 1925 Intermediate champions.

-Grimsby players warm-up in 2012 playoffs.
+Grimsby players warm up in 2012 playoffs.